diplomaticeditions/diplomaticeditions.github.io/guidelines.md

 ## Work in progress  ##

 Partial editions satisfying all the criteria for either a diplomatic textual edition or a full facsimile edition may be submitted for a preliminary review, and included in ODE's `inprogress` content.
 This can be a valuable way to "release early/release often," and ensure that a project's editorial practice satisfies the requirements of inclusion in ODE.
-Only editions of complete texts are included in published releases of ODE, however.
+When a complete edition of a work or distinct section of a work is ready for submission, it can be reviewed for inclusion in the published releases of ODE.